 All exhibits should be original designs made with everyday objects and materials.
 Exhibits with purchased kits will not be accepted.
 Exhibitors are also required to bring their Junk Drawer Robotics Youth Robotics Notebook with the sections completed for the project they are exhibiting, including the sections leading up to the activity they are exhibiting.
 For example, if a youth is bringing Activity E from Junk Drawer Level 1, they should have robotics notebook sections A-E completed.
+For Innovation Class, all sections should be completed for your level.

-Junk Drawer Robotics 1 (SF 50287)

-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
+Junk Drawer Robotics 1 (SF 50287) Junk Drawer Level 1: Give Robotics A Hand & Youth Notebook - Required Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

-Junk Drawer Robotics 2 (SF 50288)

-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
+Junk Drawer Robotics 2 (SF 50288) Junk Drawer Level 2: Robots on the Move & Youth Notebook - Required Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

-Junk Drawer Robotics 3 (SF 50289)

-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
+Junk Drawer Robotics 3 (SF 50289) Junk Drawer Level 3: Mechatronics & Youth Notebook - Required Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.